edgelesssys/constellation/docs/docs/workflows/upgrade.md

 For each node in your cluster, a new node has to be created and joined.
 The process usually takes up to ten minutes per node.

+When applying an upgrade, backup files of the Terraform state and certain Custom Resources are created.
+The Terraform state backup can be used as a reference to the possible Terraform resource migration of an upgrade.
+The Custom Resource backup files can be used to restore those Custom Resources manually (e.g. via `kubectl apply`) if the automatic migration of those resources fails.

 ## Check the status

 Upgrades are asynchronous operations.